jackmahoney/emaile2e-javascript-client/docs/InboxcontrollerApi.md

-# Emaile2eClient.InboxcontrollerApi
+# MailslurpClient.InboxcontrollerApi

-All URIs are relative to *https://api.emaile2e.com*
+All URIs are relative to *https://api.mailslurp.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------